 An Examinations Under Oath (“EUOs”) is a process that insurance companies use to obtain evidence when they suspect the insured of fraud or has otherwise contributed to the loss.

 In a EUO an insurance company will force the policyholder to come in and provide sworn testimony under the penalty of perjury.
-The insurance company will have one of its lawyers question the policyholder at length about the details of claim, the policyholder’s finances and wide range of topics as they deem appropriate so that they can assess whether they believe the insured is trustworthy.
+The insurance company will have one of its lawyers question the policyholder at length about the details of a claim, the policyholder’s finances, and a wide range of topics as they deem appropriate so that they can assess whether they believe the insured is trustworthy.
 The insurance company’s lawyer may question the insured for hours or even days.

 How Can They Do That?